abhaysp95/vimwiki/python_ictiitk.md

 > A traceback is the record of where the interprator ran into trouble while executing the code.

+This is just a preview for git hunk

 ## Strings

 * You can use double as well as single quotes like,